 Children & Young People

-Our anti-bullying programme aims to heighten awareness of bullying in all its guises, reveal the misery it inflicts and help break the silence that ensures its continuance.
+Our programme aims to heighten awareness of bullying in all its guises, reveal the misery it inflicts and help break the silence that ensures its continuance.
 Drama is again proving to be a key element in getting young people to participate and engage with the issues.
 Using a combination of in-depth discussion, communication exercises, role-play and Forum Theatre our facilitators encourage them to explore and articulate their feelings and attitudes towards bullying.
 Our approach is not to attribute blame to individuals, but to look at the class holistically and to examine the group dynamics at play.
 It is intensive and participative – your students will never again be able to say: “It was only a joke”.

 Our format encourages pupils to take personal responsibility for their actions, and equips them with the skills to address bullying in their environment.
 We do this by giving them the knowledge and skills to problem solve for themselves.
 We work to ensure that your students have;